sora-xor/polkaswap-exchange-web/README.md

 ```
 yarn lang:generate
 ```
-This will update `en.json` file with new translations, ordered alphabetical
+This will update `en.json` file with new translations, arranged in alphabetical order

 3) Load updated `en.json` file to Lokalise
 4) Add translations for other languages in Localise
 5) Download translations from Localise, update these files in project